Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Varying Difficulty of PVR Tasks

+In fact, taking a closer look at test performance in Holdout shift, we see that it converges to \textit{below random} through training, suggesting a learned, systematic error.
+To understand this further, we take three examples in the Holdout shift test set, and plot the (raw) logit values computed by a model trained in the IID setting vs the Holdout shift setting.
+These results are shown in Figure \ref{fig:logits-iid-dshift}.

+For these three examples, the pointer is $0$, so the label is the digit value on the top right.
+In the Holdout test set, this value is always $1-3$.
+But in Holdout training, there is never a value of $1-3$ on the top right.
+Thus the networks trained in Holdout shift automatically assign very low logit values for classes $1-3$, while in the IID setting, each of these classes is correctly identified.
+In summary, under Holdout shift, models learn to \textit{negatively correlate the pointer digit with with values held out during training}.

-These results raise interesting open questions that can be explored on this benchmark.
+This result raise interesting open questions that can be explored on this benchmark.
 Are there architectural changes that can enforce better priors and withstand distribution shift?
 Can novel learning objectives prevent these adversarial correlations?
-Progress on these questions holds promise for greater robustness.
+Progress on these questions could enable greater robustness in neural network reasoning.

-The results also highlight a question on natural mechanisms of neural network generalization.
-On the one hand, the neural network did not learn to generalize on this task with the abstractions we might have expected, and new methods that better align its generalization to these concepts could be very useful.
-However, its systematic failure arose from spotting a pattern relating pointers to labels that was actually present in all of training data.
-This suggests looking at settings of increased functional complexity, where the additional steps in mapping value to label remove such patterns.